GitUmerGo/Dynamic-Family-Tree/README.md

 # Dynamic-Family-Tree
-This is a Java program to maintain a Dynamic Family Tree using linked List Concept.
+This is a Java program to maintain a Dynamic Family Tree using the linked list concept.